Cheadle Hulme: Modern history

 Prior to 1868, Cheadle Moseley was a township within the ancient parish of Cheadle.
 Its population more than doubled during the first half of the 19th century, rising from 971 in 1801 to 2,319 in 1851.
 Cheadle Moseley became a civil parish in 1868.
 In 1879, it was merged with neighbouring Cheadle Bulkeley to form the civil parish of Cheadle.
 Cheadle parish went on to become part of the newly formed Cheadle and Gatley district in 1894.
-The name "Cheadle Moseley" continued to be used for the area, and appeared on tithes and deeds until the 20th century.
+The name "Cheadle Moseley" continued to be used for the area, appearing on tithes and deeds until the 20th century.
 In 1974, the Cheadle and Gatley district was abolished and Cheadle Hulme became part of the Metropolitan Borough of Stockport.

 RAF Handforth was a large and important storage facility that contributed directly to the war effort.
-The site stretched from the centre of Handforth village, through Cheadle Hulme and onwards to Woodford.
-The industrial estate Adlington Park in Woodford/Poynton was a dispersed site of RAF Handforth.
+The site stretched from the centre of Handforth, through Cheadle Hulme and onwards to Woodford.
+The industrial estate in Adlington Park in Poynton was a dispersed site of RAF Handforth.
 Cheadle Hulme itself escaped being badly damaged, but its villagers knew the extent of the war, mainly due to the large and visible presence of the RAF and could hear the sounds of air-raids on Manchester.

 Cheadle Hulme did not grow around a church like many English villages, but instead grew from several hamlets that existed in the area.
-Many of the names of these hamlets still appear in the names of areas, including Smithy Green, Lane End, Gill Bent, and Grove Lane.
-Some of the many farms such as Orish Mere Farm and Hursthead Farm which covered the area also retain their names in schools that were built in their place.
+Many of the names of these hamlets still appear in the names of areas, including Smithy Green, Lane End, Gill Bent and Grove Lane.
+Some of the many farms, such as Orish Mere and Hursthead Farms, which covered the area also retain their names in schools that were built in their place.

 The area was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.